 In addition to the tuition investment, there is also a $100 yearly enrollment fee that covers all books and materials for the entire year, plus any fees for recitals or other performances, as well as costs and materials for attending group classes in which several students meet together on occasion.

 I’m currently accepting new K-12 piano students.
 It would be a joy to work with your child!
 Please use the contact form to get in touch, and we’ll arrange to meet in person in my studio for a free mini-lesson.
-If I have openings in my studio at that time, we will complete the enrollment paperwork, pay the enrollment fee, and lessons will begin soon after that.
+If I have openings in my studio at that time, we will complete the enrollment paperwork, you’ll pay the enrollment fee, and lessons will begin soon after that.

 I look forward to working with your child and giving your child an amazing set of skills that can be used for a lifetime!